message/iata/FR.md

-Published 01.12.2021
+Published 03.12.2021
-1. Until 4 December 2021, flights from Botswana, Eswatini, Lesotho, Namibia, Mozambique, South Africa and Zimbabwe are suspended.
+1. Until 4 December 2021, flights from Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa and Zimbabwe are suspended.
 2. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals of France, their spouses and children;